bitovi/academy/src/docker/2-build-node-app/build-node-app.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6sHuGWj5cGM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview
-In this section, we are going to build a simple "Hello World" api using [Express](https://expressjs.com/).
+In this section, we are going to build a simple "Hello World" service using [Express](https://expressjs.com/).

 NodeJS is not required if you just want to read through this section and copy/paste the code snippets.
-If you want to run the application before we containerize it in the next section, you can install NodeJS [here](https://nodejs.org/en/download/).
+If you want to run the application natively before we containerize it in the next section, you can install NodeJS [here](https://nodejs.org/en/download/).

 ## Building our app
 The app requires only two files